Haidarali19/D-C-MaxMin-Search-Code--Dsa-/README.md

 Hello!
 I'm Muhammad Haidar Althaaf Sutowo, and I currently attend Universitas Muhammadiyah Jakarta for my college education.
 Thus, the description for this repository is as follows:

-The work I completed for my Data Structure Algorithm challenge, which allowed me to write the MAXMIN Search algorithm, is contained in this repository.
+This repository contains the work I finished for my Data Structure Algorithm test which gave me the opportunity to build the MAXMIN Search algorithm.
+I focused the program's reach to the Max and Min values.
+Therefore, it is not for sorting like merge sort, quick sort, and others.
-I updated this code to include a quicksort sorting feature.
-It can therefore sort the data and look for the highest or lowest value. oh yea, in this code i use C++ programing languange.
+But, It can still search for the highest or lowest value.
+Sure, I am using the C++ programming language in this code.

 that's all,
 Thank You For your visit and your attention.